deepakajaylinux/testpage/docs/source/apacheconf.rst

 Installation
 ------------

-It is easier to install this particular tool under Cleopatra by simply using the command given below,
+It is easier to install this particular tool under ptconfigure by simply using the command given below,

 .. code-block:: bash

-  cleopatra apacheconf install
+  ptconfigure apacheconf install

 After giving the command above, the tool will ask as